-11. Computation of Basic and Diluted Net Loss Per Common Share
+11. Computation of Basic and Diluted Net Income (Loss) Per Common Share

-Basic and diluted net loss per share is based upon the weighted average number of common shares outstanding during the period.
+Basic and diluted net income (loss) per share is based upon the weighted average number of common shares outstanding during the period.
 Common stock equivalents consist of incremental common shares issuable upon the exercise of stock options, and the release (vesting) of RSUs and awards and are calculated under the treasury stock method.
 Common stock equivalent shares from unexercised stock options, and unvested RSUs and awards are excluded from the computation for periods in which we incur a net loss or if the exercise price of such options is greater than the average market price of our common stock for the period as their effect would be anti-dilutive.

-For the three months ended April 3, 2021 and March 28, 2020, potential shares from stock options and RSUs totaling 1,635,558 and 1,215,607 shares, respectively, were excluded from the computation of diluted weighted average shares outstanding.
+For the three months ended July 3, 2021 and June 27, 2020, potential shares from stock options and RSUs totaling 211,788 and 1,273,348 shares, respectively, were excluded from the computation of diluted weighted average shares outstanding.
+For the six months ended July 3, 2021 and June 27, 2020, potential shares from stock options and RSUs totaling 1,586,374 and 1,245,966 shares, respectively, were excluded from the computation of diluted weighted average shares outstanding.